Skip to main content?

 Equalize Health (Formerly D-Rev)

-Equalize Health (formerly D-Rev) is a not-for-profit medical technology company working to prevent people lacking access to treatment from suffering treatable conditions.
+Equalize Health (formerly D-Rev) was a not-for-profit medical technology company working to prevent people lacking access to treatment from suffering treatable conditions.

-Equalize health identifies the biggest gaps and opportunities for tech in health care; designs affordable medical products for any circumstance; and partners with global and local actors to ensure products get where needed.
+Equalize health identified the biggest gaps and opportunities for tech in health care; designs affordable medical products for any circumstance; and partners with global and local actors to ensure products get where needed.

 Their first product, Brilliance Pro, came from an investigation into under-treatment of jaundice in low-resourced areas.
 While newborn treatment is straightforward, a dose of phototherapy under blue light, 95% of all phototherapy devices evaluated in India and Nigeria did not meet American Academy of Pediatrics standards, often due to power failures or burned-out bulbs.